ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/PyTorch-Geometric-models/create-a-model.md

 - input_dim: Number of input neurons, determined by the number of node features.
 - hidden_layers: Number of hidden layers in the network.
 - hidden_dim: Number of neurons in each hidden layer.
-- output_dim: Number of output neurons (default set to 1 for binary classification).
+- output_dim: Number of output neurons (default set to 1 for binary classification or regression).
 - activation: Activation function, specified using PyTorch (e.g., ReLU).
 - pooling: Graph pooling method (options: mean, add, max).
 - dropout_proba: Dropout probability for regularization.